napari/napari/docs/source/events/perfmon.rst

 be removed before merging code into master.
 Think of them like "debug prints", things you add while investigating a problem, but you do not leave them in the code permanently.

+You can save JSON files so that you can compare how things looked before and after you changes.